-Bryophytes also called Amphibians of the plant kingdom.
+Bryophytes are also called Amphibians of the plant kingdom.
 They include mosses and liverworts which grow commonly in the moist shaded area in the hills.
 They show haplo-diplontic life cycle.

 - These are called Amphibians of the plant kingdom because they can live on soil but for sexual reproduction, they depend on water.